 Step 6: Verify Installation

-Once you installed the Anaconda on Ubuntu, verify its installation by checking its complete information by running this command in Terminal:
+Verify the Anaconda installation by checking its complete information with this command:

 conda info

-Alternatively, you can also verify the Anaconda installation on Ubuntu, by checking its version, through the given command:
+Alternatively, you can verify the Anaconda installation by checking its version with this command:

 conda --version